JdeRobot/DetectionMetrics/docs/_pages/v1/resources/tutorial.md

 ---
 layout: home
 title: Beginner's Tutorial
-permalink: /resources/tutorial/
+permalink: /v1/resources/tutorial/

 sidebar:
-  nav: "resources"
+  nav: "main_v1"
 ---

 Sample video depicting results of this tutorial:

 {% include video id="xX2c_Trp9qY" provider="youtube" %}

 Detection Metrics Supports lot's of functionalities for both Datasets and Inferencers, some of them are viewing different datasets (**Viewer**), converting datasets from one to another (**Converter**), generating detection datasets (**Detector**), evaluating datasets using inferencers (**Evaluator**, **Auto Evaluator**) and finally deploying datasets(**Deployer**).

 Detection Metrics has both GUI app and command line tools to execute its functionalities.